ehulders/Meraki-Ansible-Deployment/readme.md

 # Meraki Ansible Deployment Guide

-When it comes to the enterprise more and more organisations are looking to standardise their tooling for the configuration and management of these networks.
+When it comes to enterprise IT more and more organisations are looking to standardise their tooling for the configuration and management of these networks.
 An increasingly popular tool is the use of Ansible as part of a wider service chain to standardise what deployments look like across multiple different vendors and platforms.

 In this short guide I will be showing how we can use Ansible and Cisco Meraki to automate the deployment on branches the Meraki dashboards all the way from creation of networks, claiming of devices, binding of network templates and updating network specific details.
 This integration could also include a ITSM system such as ServiceNow or Jira which would have a handoff to Ansible to generate a data structure such as a CSV or YAML file which Ansible will use to create the network configuration in our examples